Better Business Bureau and Western Union today launched BBB Scam Stopper

-“Western Union devotes extensive resources to stopping fraud,” says Shelley Bernhardt, Western Union’s Director of Consumer Protection.
+“Western Union devotes extensive resources to stopping fraud,” says Shelley Bernhardt, the company’s Director of Consumer Protection.
 “Our agents are trained to intervene if they suspect a customer is the victim of a scam.
 Through our partnership with BBB, we aim to give consumers the information and resources they need to protect themselves and help stop fraud before it gets that far.”

 Consumer fraud is a serious problem in North America.
 According to the Federal Trade Commission and the Canadian Anti-Fraud Centre, consumers reported losing more than $1.5 billion to all types of scams in 2011.